moliver28/research-handbook/content/handbook/engineering/development/sec/govern/_index.md

 ## Engineering Managers

 We meet bi-weekly synchronously to discuss stage and group wide topics.
 We primarily try to use Epics/Issues to initiate discussions and maintain transparency.
 We use the
-[Govern Compartment Board](https://gitlab.com/gitlab-com/govern-sub-department/-/boards/4833026) to better organize our discussions.
+[Govern Sub-department Board](https://gitlab.com/gitlab-com/govern-sub-department/-/boards/4833026) to better organize our discussions.

 ### Engineering Leadership - Backup Plans and Escalation